goloshubov/fconfig/README.md

 # fconfig
-fconfig is my ansible implementation of dotfiles sync script.
+fconfig is my ansible implementation of dotfiles sync scripts.
 It helps me avoiding configuration drifts on a bunch of fedora linux workstations and (homelab) servers.

 ## Features:
 - sync .dotfiles and configs